jstop/remwork/README.md

 # Functionality
 So far this project will run my script every 2 minutes.
 During the process it checks for the newest frame in the rem database pulls the text extracted from it and summarizes my activity.
 It saves the summary to a file in my workspace and then reads the summary out loud if I have the voice enabled.
 Next I want to add followup prompts to the summary.
 I'll start with and advice prompt.

+## ROAD MAP

+Add memory device acknowledge common advice so that it is not reapeated in future advice.